 - Do you remember who Malchus was?
 John 18:10

 - Did you know that Caiaphas and Annas were father-in-law and son-in-law?
-Read John 18: 12-14 as a reminder of the evil hearts who judged our Lord.
+Read John18: 12-14 as a reminder of the key players who judged our Lord.
+But their power was used by God to fulfill His plan, not to thwart it.

 I hope you will take the time to read this chapter entirely.
 Try something new.
 Read it out loud.
 There is something about reading to God out loud that intensifies the personal worship you will experience with your Father.
 He loves you.
 And yet, while you are glorifying God, you are blessed in your soul.